 Mullion – A vertical bar between the panes of glass in a window.

-Muntins for Windows – Muntins are the actual bars that create a grid pattern in windows.
+Muntins for windows – Muntins are the actual bars that create a grid pattern in windows.
 They are permanently stuck to the interior and exterior of the window.

 Office partition – Dividers made out of glass panels and aluminium frames used to divide modern open-plan office spaces.

-Passive Door – One or more hinged leaves or sliding door panels that are normally held inactive by latching or locking hardware, but can become active on the release of the latching or locking hardware.
+Passive door – One or more hinged leaves or sliding door panels that are normally held inactive by latching or locking hardware, but can become active on the release of the latching or locking hardware.

-Patio Doors – Traditionally a large glass sliding door leading to a patio.
+Patio doors – Traditionally a large glass sliding door leading to a patio.
 Panels made from glass with aluminium frames.
 Slides horizontally to open and close.
 Runs on smooth-gliding adjustable rollers and is fully weather-sealed.
 Available in two or three panels with one panel always fixed.

-Patio enclosure – An enclosure located at a backyard or pool area, that incorporates fencing or a solarium style design with a glass and aluminium overhang or roof, or a partially covered enclosure that allows for light to enter but keeps some portions of the enclosure in shade.
+Patio enclosure – An enclosure located in a backyard or pool area, that incorporates fencing or a solarium style design with a glass and aluminium overhang or roof, or a partially covered enclosure that allows for light to enter but keeps some portions of the enclosure in shade.
 A sunroom installed over an exterior surface such as a deck or patio slab.

 Powder coated – Covering aluminium with a polyester or epoxy powder, which is then heated to fuse into a protective layer.